 Batch Code Checker for Cosmetics

-Check perfume batch codes and lot numbers while accounting for box codes, bottle codes, storage, oxidation, and resale risk.
+Check a perfume batch code or fragrance lot number, compare box and bottle codes, and account for storage, oxidation, and resale risk.

 Check sunscreen freshness from batch code, printed expiry, PAO, heat exposure, and SPF product type.

-Learn where cosmetic batch codes and lot numbers usually appear on boxes, bottles, caps, and seals before you try to decode them.
+Learn where cosmetic batch codes and lot numbers usually appear on boxes, bottles, tubes, jars, caps, labels, and seals before you try to decode them.

 Understand what a cosmetic production date can tell you, what expiry really means, and how PAO changes the decision after opening.